Fritz Greenlee

-Fritz Greenlee (born November 5, 1943) is an American former professional football player who was a linebacker in the National Football League (NFL) and Canadian Football League (CFL).
-He played college football for the Northern Arizona Lumberjacks and was selected by the Chicago Bears in the ninth round of the 1966 NFL draft.
+William Frederick Greenlee (born November 5, 1943) is an American former professional football player who was a linebacker in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Northern Arizona Lumberjacks and was selected by the Chicago Bears 137th overall in the ninth round of the 1966 NFL draft.
 Greenlee played in the CFL for the Montreal Alouettes in 1968, the NFL's San Francisco 49ers in 1969 and back in the CFL with the Edmonton Eskimos in 1970.